 Nuclear Medicine Technologists use medical equipment to scan patients’ bodies to diagnose medical conditions.
 They also prepare radioactive drugs for scans.
 These substances tag areas of the body requiring attention, making it easier to see them during diagnosis.

-Healthcare jobs for those on the spectrum need a definite end-point, and this role certainly provides it.
+Healthcare jobs for those with Autism need a definite end-point, and this role certainly provides it.
 The goal is simple: to scan patients and find out what condition they have.
 Furthermore, it requires relatively little social interaction.
 Technologists work primarily in the lab, away from patients, forwarding results to practicing clinicians.

 To become a Nuclear Medicine Technologist, you’ll need to get an associate’s degree from an institution with an accredited Nuclear Medicine Technology program.
 As with other jobs in this list, demand is expected to rise over the coming years as the number of people over the age of 65 increases.

 Long-term, prospects are good.
 The work is relatively independent of other advances in medicine as scanning will likely still be required regardless of new cancer or heart disease drugs.

 Dental Hygienists use specialist tools to clean patients’ teeth, while also looking for signs of gum disease and oral infections.

 While it is a patient-facing role, the level of interaction is relatively low.
 Due to implements being in their mouths, patients cannot speak during treatment.
 Sessions typically last around thirty to forty-five minutes, during which time the Hygienist scrapes any plaque or tartar from the teeth using a pick.